Ujima Fellowship Program

 The Ujima Fellowship is a leadership development program that aims to address structural racism and inequity by creating opportunities for diverse representation within advisory or decision making entities.

-This fellowship aims to support young Black leaders between the ages of 18 - 35 who demonstrate the willingness to develop their leadership skills and want to serve on advisory or policy-making platforms.
-The Ujima Fellowship Program is funded by the Government of Canada.
+This fellowship aims to support African descent and other BIPOC (Black, Indigenous or a Person of Colour) aged 16 - 30 who demonstrate the willingness to develop their leadership skills and want to serve on advisory or policy-making platforms.

 The fellowship is named Ujima (oo-JEE-mah), after the third principle of Kwanzaa.
 Kwanzaa is a week-long cultural celebration that honors African American and African culture.
 Ujima means collective responsibility and work.
 Ujima focuses on the foundation of community building and collaboration as a means to solve problems and stepping away from the individual mindset and moving towards a collective approach.